 - Some studies suggest tics as an inherited genetic condition, i.e., it has been passed through generations.

-- It may also be related to an abnormal metabolism(breakdown) of the chemical dopamine in the brain.
+- It may also be related to an abnormal metabolism(breakdown) of the chemical dopamineiX A chemical that transport messages among nerve cells and also acts as a hormone that induces happiness and motivation in the brain.

-- The neurotransmitter disturbances within the basal ganglia have been observed to be related to tics (8).
+- The neurotransmitteriXChemical messengers in the brain that send signals throughout the body to carry out its vital functions disturbances within the basal ganglia have been observed to be related to tics (8).

 Certain factors may increase the risk of developing tics in children.